simmel/rabbitmq-auth-backend-kerberos/README.md

 This plugin provides the ability for your RabbitMQ server to perform authentication against an Kerberos KDC.

-Since Kerberos is a authentication protocol and cannot do authorization this plugin depends on another auth backend to provide authZ.
+Since Kerberos is an authentication protocol and cannot do authorization this plugin depends on the user existing with the correct tags/roles in in internal user backend (until authzorisation has been properly fixed).
-By default it uses ```rabbit_auth_backend_internal``` for this.
-See further down how to use a different module for authZ.

 This plugin will use your systems Kerberos settings.